The park covers roughly an enormous 2,335 square miles, and stands as the third largest national park in the United States.

 Freshwater fishing in the park is very popular, but a Florida Freshwater License is required.
 It should be noted that the use of live or dead fish as bait is prohibited, as is digging for other kinds of bait while in the park.

-The park's frontcountry campgrounds are the Long Pine Key and Flamingo sites, which can accommodate RVs and in 2009 had a nightly fee of $16.
-Backcountry camping is allowed with a permit, which in 2009 was $10 plus $2 per person per night.
+The park's frontcountry campgrounds are the Long Pine Key and Flamingo sites, which can accommodate RVs.
+Backcountry camping is allowed with a permit.

 Article Written By Edwin Thomas